Kidnapping of Barbara Mackle: Kidnapping

 At approximately 4 a.m. on December 17, 1968, prison escapee Gary Steven Krist and his accomplice, Ruth Eisemann-Schier, knocked on the door of the room Barbara and Jane were sharing at the Rodeway Inn.
 Both perpetrators were wearing ski masks and Gary was armed with a shotgun.
 From outside, Krist told Barbara that there had been a traffic accident.
 Fearing that it may have been Stewart involved in the accident, Mrs. Mackle let them in.
-Once inside, Krist and Eisemann-Schier chloroformed and bound Jane and forced Barbara at gunpoint into the back of their waiting car, informing her that she was being kidnapped.
+Once inside, Krist and Eisemann-Schier chloroformed and bound Jane before forcing Barbara at gunpoint into the back of their waiting car, informing her that she was being kidnapped.
 They drove Barbara to a remote pine stand off South Berkeley Lake Road in Gwinnett County near Lawrenceville and buried her in a shallow trench inside a fiberglass-reinforced box.
 The box was outfitted with an air pump, a battery-powered lamp, water laced with sedatives, and food.
 Two plastic pipes provided Mackle with outside air.

 Ransom demand

 Eisemann-Schier and Krist demanded a $500,000 ransom from Mackle's father.
 The first attempt at a ransom drop was disrupted when two policemen drove by.
 The kidnappers fled on foot and the FBI found their car abandoned.
 Inside the car were photographs of a man with a policeman's hat and the car registration in the name of George Deacon.

 The second ransom drop was successful, but there was no word from the kidnappers.
-The FBI was able to trace George Deacon to the University of Miami, where they discovered he built ventilated boxes for a living.
+The FBI was able to trace George Deacon to the University of Miami, where they discovered he built ventilated boxes for a living at the Institute for Marine Science.
 Deacon's boss provided the name of Ruth Eisemann-Schier, who also worked at the university, as someone Deacon spent time with.
 The FBI was contacted by a local man in Georgia claiming he had just bought a small trailer from a man and found some odd paperwork inside.
 The FBI found letters addressed to George Deacon and Gary Krist, who had escaped from a California prison in 1966.
 When the FBI compared fingerprints found in the car to those found in Krist's file, they discovered Deacon and Krist were one and the same.